 What Do Scholarship Committees Look For?

 Most students know that impressing the scholarship selection committee is essential if you want to secure awards.
-But what do scholarship committees look for?
+But what do scholarship committees look for in a scholarship application?
 Is there a way to answer scholarship committee interview questions that are guaranteed to impress?

 While every scholarship committee is different, the bulk of what they’re looking for is largely the same.
 Here are some insights regarding what scholarship selection committees look for when choosing candidates.